BHAVIUS/PDP-DREAM/ReadMe.md

 </p>
 <ul>
   <li>
-    <a href="https://www.brainhealthalliance.net/" target="Scribe">BHA Registrar</a> for BrainWatch, Eywa,
+    <a href="https://www.brainhealthalliance.net/" target="_blank">BHA Registrar</a> for BrainWatch, Eywa,
     Gaia, HELPME, and SOLOMON diristries supported by Brain Health Alliance
   </li>
   <li>
-    <a href="https://www.telegenetics.net/" target="Scribe">GTG Registrar</a> for BioPORT, CTGaming, GeneScene,
+    <a href="https://www.telegenetics.net/" target="_blank">GTG Registrar</a> for BioPORT, CTGaming, GeneScene,
     ManRay, and Osler diristries supported by Global TeleGenetics
   </li>
   <li>
-    <a href="https://www.portaldoors.net/" target="Scribe">PDP Registrar</a> for Avicenna, Beacon, DaVinci, Knuth, and Socrates diristries
+    <a href="https://www.portaldoors.net/" target="_blank">PDP Registrar</a> for Avicenna, Beacon, DaVinci, Knuth, and Socrates diristries
      supported by the PORTAL-DOORS Project
   </li>
   <li>
-    <a href="https://www.npdslinks.net/" target="Scribe">NPDS Registrar</a> for the NPDS network system root supported by the PORTAL-DOORS Project
+    <a href="https://www.npdslinks.net/" target="_blank">NPDS Registrar</a> for the NPDS network system root supported by the PORTAL-DOORS Project
   </li>
 </ul>
 <p>